 The years between 1992 and 1994 were particularly dismal for the exploration fraternity, as a recession hit at the same time as globalization within the industry took hold and members began drifting abroad.
 Nonetheless, the M.E.G. continued to fulfill its traditional roles, with an obvious expansion to include an international flavour.
-Attendance at meetings in 1993 totaled 1,112; the price of meetings had risen to $17.
+Attendance at meetings in 1993 totalled 1112; the price of meetings had risen to $17.

 The 1995 Directory included the Cordilleran Roundup program as the centre-fold.
 By 1996, employment in the industry had recovered significantly as a result of the strong need for trained professionals abroad.
-Unfortunately the price of the M.E.G. meetings rose to $20 and is currently at $ 35 (still a bargain!).
+Unfortunately the price of the M.E.G. meetings rose to $20.

 In 2000, the M.E.G.
 Directory included a good number of advertisers, thus allowing us to sell it for a very low price, and by 2002, enabling us to include it for free in the registration packages at the annual Roundup meeting in Vancouver.
-For 2006, 3500 copies were printed for Roundup and the PDAC - great exposure for the advertisers!
+For 2007, 3500 copies were printed for Roundup and the PDAC - great exposure for the advertisers!
 Between 2015 and 2018, 1300 copies were printed annually.
 In 2019, a printed copy of the annual M.E.G.
 Directory was discontinued (see: www.vancouvermeg.com).

 In 2001, the M.E.G. embarked on a transition for luncheon notices from a fax-based to an e-mail-based system, with the assistance of the AMEBC website.
-Also in 2001, the M.E.G. instituted a "student" and "under-employed" rate for the luncheon, to encourage attendance and participation.
-In 2003, Hunter Dickinson Inc. very kindly took over both the M.E.G.
-Directory listings, as well as the luncheon reservations.
+Also in 2001, the M.E.G. instituted a "student" and "under-employed" rate (still in use today) for the luncheon, to encourage attendance and participation.

 |HomeLuncheonsShort CoursesHistoryExecutive CommitteeLinksContact|